szetaa/herding_llamas/README.md

 Monitor the utilization and health of all your registered Llama nodes and dynamically switch the loaded model.

 <img src="./doc/nodes_overview_tab.png" width="50%">
+*Llama overview*

 ## Request history
 See a history of recent prompts incl. statistics (user waiting time, number of tokens processed etc.).

 <img src="./doc/history_tab.png" width="75%">
+*Example history record from the internal database with statistics*

 Users/apps can opt-out from keeping a history of their prompt content.